Dmium/interview-coding-challenge-1/daily-goal-tracker/README.md

 npm run dev
 ```

-## Building
+## Caviats

-Note: I have not got around to building the router so dev mode only for now
+- I have not got around to building the router so dev mode only for now
+- I have not notably accounted for timezones in my tests (and so they will not work outside of the uk)
+- The code tries to account for local timezones (including bst) but I left it out of scope for this work